-In field of business, Dr. Khan is the Founder & President of Parenting Jungle, whose divisions include DesiToys Jungle & Private School Jungle, which owns the NYC Private Schools Blog.
-The company is currently involved in a number of local and international ventures.
-Most recently, Dr. Khan served as the Chief Academic Officer & Co-Founder for Wheel Houz, a inquiry-based applications company built around a patent-pending platform which helps children, ages 4-18, develop, ask and answer questions about themselves, others and the world.
+In field of business, Dr. Khan is the Founder & President of Parenting Jungle, whose divisions include Private School Jungle, which owns the NYC Private Schools Blog.
+Dr. Khan has previously served as the Chief Academic Officer & Co-Founder for Wheel Houz, a inquiry-based applications company built around a patent-pending platform which helps children, ages 4-18, develop, ask and answer questions about themselves, others and the world.
 The company’s partners included the award-winning PBS Kids Go!™ tween website, It’s My Life® and it joined the activities co-hosted by UNESCO and the United Nations Office for Partnerships at an International Literacy Day Event at UN Headquarters in 2010.

 Dr. Khan is a co-founder and former Board member of Global Youth Connect, an international youth human rights organization.
-He is a current Global Advisor to the James Jay Dudley Luce Foundation, which supports young global leadership impacting positive change and the NGOs that support them, and a member of the Board of Directors of South Asian Council for Social Services (SACSS), which addresses the social service needs of the underserved South Asian and Indo-Caribbean communities of New York City.
+He is a former Global Advisor to the James Jay Dudley Luce Foundation, which supports young global leadership impacting positive change and the NGOs that support them, and President of the Board of Directors of South Asian Council for Social Services (SACSS), which addresses the social service needs of the underserved South Asian and Indo-Caribbean communities of New York City.
 In 2010, he was one of the recipients of the Global Citizens Award from Orphans International Worldwide, which honors individuals who personify global citizenship in their leadership in helping humanity.